Planet: Scientific Revolution and discovery of outer planets

 True-scale Solar System poster made by Emanuel Bowen in 1747.
 At that time, Uranus, Neptune, and the asteroid belts had all not yet been discovered.

-With the advent of the Scientific Revolution and the heliocentric model of Copernicus, Galileo, and Kepler, use of the term "planet" changed from something that moved around the sky relative to the fixed star to a body that orbited the Sun, directly (a primary planet) or indirectly (a secondary or satellite planet).
+With the advent of the Scientific Revolution and the heliocentric model of Copernicus, Galileo, and Kepler, use of the term "planet" changed from something that moved around the sky relative to the fixed stars to a body that orbited the Sun, directly (a primary planet) or indirectly (a secondary or satellite planet).
 Thus the Earth was added to the roster of planets, and the Sun was removed.
 The Copernican count of primary planets stood until 1781, when William Herschel discovered Uranus.

 When four satellites of Jupiter (the Galilean moons) and five of Saturn were discovered in the 17th century, they joined Earth's Moon in the category of "satellite planets" or "secondary planets" orbiting the primary planets, though in the following decades they would come to be called simply "satellites" for short.
 Scientists generally considered planetary satellites to also be planets until about the 1920s, although this usage was not common among non-scientists.

-In the first decade of the 19th century, four new 'planets' were discovered: Ceres (in 1801), Pallas (in 1802), Juno (in 1804), and Vesta (in 1807).
+In the first decade of the 19th century, four new "planets" were discovered: Ceres (in 1801), Pallas (in 1802), Juno (in 1804), and Vesta (in 1807).
 It soon became apparent that they were rather different from previously known planets: they shared the same general region of space, between Mars and Jupiter (the asteroid belt), with sometimes overlapping orbits.
 This was an area where only one planet had been expected, and they were much smaller than all other planets; indeed, it was suspected that they might be shards of a larger planet that had broken up.
 Herschel called them asteroids (from the Greek for "starlike") because even in the largest telescopes they resembled stars, without a resolvable disk.

 The situation was stable for four decades, but in the 1840s several additional asteroids were discovered (Astraea in 1845; Hebe, Iris, and Flora in 1847; Metis in 1848; and Hygiea in 1849).
 New "planets" were discovered every year; as a result, astronomers began tabulating the asteroids (minor planets) separately from the major planets and assigning them numbers instead of abstract planetary symbols, although they continued to be considered as small planets.